April 23, 2026, 09:34

 Hunting

-Locarnese National Park will not happen
+Locarnese National Park Will Not Come

-«It is good for nature and the environment, but also for the villages and valleys, because it gives them a future», said Elvio Della Giacoma, mayor of Brissago, ahead of the vote.
+"It is good for nature and the environment, but also for the villages and valleys, because it gives them a future," said Elvio Della Giacoma, mayor of Brissago, ahead of the vote.

-Editorial team Wild beim Wild — 10 June 2018
+Editorial team Wild beim Wild — June 10, 2018

-At the end of November 2016, voters in the cantons of Graubünden and Ticino had already rejected a national park around the Rheinwaldhorn, the Adula Park, at the ballot box.
-Even then, the short-sighted recreational hunters were largely opposed and stirred up negative sentiment with fear-mongering and propaganda lies accordingly.
+At the end of November 2016, voters in the cantons of Graubünden and Ticino had already rejected at the ballot box a national park around the Rheinwaldhorn, the Park Adula.
+At that time too, the short-sighted hobby hunters were largely opposed and stirred up negative sentiment with fear-mongering and disinformation.

 Which once again proves that meaningful animal and nature conservation work on a large scale is incompatible with hobby hunters. – IG Wild beim Wild